svalat/homelinux/doc/package.md

  * *steps* : Define what to do for the different steps.
 See `default` template and `default.sh` in models to understand how it work.
  * *conflict* : NOT YET SUPPORTED provide a list of packages which must ne be installed with the current one.
+ * *slots* : You can provide a list of values or regular expression with capture to extract part of the package version and generate a slot name.
+It helps to install mulitple version of the package limiting the checking to a sub-part of the version numbers.